CodeWithConnor/Space-Invaders/README.md

 ## Space Invaders

+### How To Run

+Please clone the repo and then open the index.html file in your web browser.

+### About The Project

 - No frameworks or canvas used, the game is implemented using plain JS/DOM and HTML only
 - Game runs at **60 FPS** at all times
 - No frame drops!